saklanipankaj/LLM-Project/README.md

 - Supervisor uses `bind_tools()` to make agents available as callable tools
 - Tool responses returned as `ToolMessage` objects with proper `tool_call_id` mapping
 - System prompts guide each agent's behavior and output format
-- No RAG system - full document passed to each agent's context
+- No RAG system - full document passed to each agent's context (Tried but embedding model for gemini is not available in free tier)

 **Execution:**
 The notebook demonstrates the complete workflow by: